zilliztech/zdoc/reference/api/java/java/Vector/Vector-query.md

     </Admonition>

-- `filter(String filter)`

-    A scalar filtering condition to filter matching entities.

-    You can set this parameter to an empty string to skip scalar filtering.
-To build a scalar filtering condition, refer to [Boolean Expression Rules](https://milvus.io/docs/boolean.md).

-- `ids(List<Object> ids)`
+- `offset(long offset)`

-    The IDs of entities to query.
+    The number of records to skip in the query result.

+    You can use this parameter in combination with `limit` to enable pagination.

+    The sum of this value and `limit` should be less than 16,384.

 - `limit(long limit)`